TwistedHardware/k8s/README.md

 sudo cat /etc/kubernetes/admin.conf
 ```

+NOTE: If you are creating a new cluster, There will be a token on the screen at the end of the setup.
+Save the generated token somewhere safe.

 copy the output and save it on the remote PC in `~/.kube/config`

 ## Add control plane node